billylin609/project_tracker/Project for upcoming coop/fpga devlopmet/For low fidelity prototyping.md

 FPGA logic element run in parallel micro controller: based on CPU sequential manner => on chip peripheral can be parallel but less configurable (most commonly used devices)

+note: mosfet is commonly used especially n-fet
+More importantly BJT transistor are able to change the output by using pwm generation

+note: learn DC offset + saturation

 Logic cells:
 http://www.andraka.com/whatLogic.php
 https://www.fpga4fun.com/FPGAinfo2.html